sachnaror/face_tracker/README.md

-# 👻 Face Tracker: The Ghostbuster of Your Webcam!
+# 👻 Face Tracker: The Ghostbuster of Security Camera!

-Welcome to **Face Tracker**, the ultimate Django application that not only tracks your face in real-time but also sends you SMS alerts with photo-link (i used Firestore) when an unrecognized face photobombs your webcam!
+Welcome to **Face Tracker**, the ultimate Django application that not only tracks people i.e. faces in real-time but also sends you SMS alerts with photo-link (i used Firestore) when an unrecognized face photobombs your security camera!
 Whether it's a friend sneaking up on you or a ghost trying to make an appearance, this app has got your back (and your front), with alerts like:

 SMS Example:

-"A ghost just photobombed ::: time to kick an ectoplasmic butt > http://fa.ly/photo".
+"A ghost just photobombed ::: time to kick an ectoplasmic butt, here is the photo > http://fa.ly/photo".

 Note: